efkarst/efkarst.github.io/_posts/2019-01-24-bookshelf_-_a_ruby_on_rails_app.markdown

 ### The Technology

 Bookshelf is still in its infancy, and I look forward to building on and refactoring this project as I learn JavaScript in the coming months.
 Here's an overview of the technology used for Bookshelf thus far:
-* Developed a Rails API backend with endpoints for books, book shelves and book reviews
+* Developed an object-oriented, MVC Rails app using Active Record for relational database management and validations.
-* Scraped Google Books API to provide book information based on user search keywords
+* Call Google Books API to provide information on books related based on keyword searches from user.
-* Utilized omniauth and omniauth-google-oauth2 gems for user authentication through Google, and bcrypt for standard user authentication
+* Utilized omniauth-google-oauth2 gem to enable user authentication via Google and bcrypt for standard authentication.
-* Defend against invalid data with Active Record Validations
+* Implemented HTML interface with CSS for styling.
-* Implemented user interface with HTML and CSS
+* Used Capybara to implement end-to-end feature tests.

 Bookshelf's current models and their associations are outlined here: